ben-denham/python-eda/tutorial_2/tutorial.md

 ::::::

 :::::: {.speaker-notes}
+> Note: These are just regular strings, but Colab automatically
+> displays them as hyperlinks because they start with `https://`

 We can also use `.apply()` with `axis='columns'` on an entire DataFrame to pass an entire row at a time to the function.